sonos/torch-to-nnef/docs/tutos/8_custom_operator.md

     - [ ] PyTorch and Python basics
     - [ ] 5 min to read this page

+Sometime you want to control specific `torch.nn.Module` expansion to NNEF.
+It may happen because you want to use specific custom operator on inference target instead of basic primitives, or simply because you need to map to something that is not traceable, like for example (but not limited to) a physics engine.

-In case you want control specific `torch.nn.Module` expansion to NNEF you can create a subclass of `torch_to_nnef.op.custom_extractors.ModuleInfoExtractor` that is defined as such:
+To this purpose with `torch_to_nnef`, you can create a subclass of [`torch_to_nnef.op.custom_extractors.ModuleInfoExtractor`](/reference/torch_to_nnef/op/custom_extractors/base/) that is defined as such:

 <div class="grid cards" markdown>